The Newlyweds Deepika Padukone & Ranveer Singh Are All Smiles At The Kalina Airport! View Pictures

 - Katrina Opens Up About Attending Deepika-Ranveer's Reception

-The newlyweds Deepika Padukone and Ranveer Singh were spotted at the Kalina Airport in Mumbai and there was a frenzy surrounding the place as soon as they stepped foot in the area.
-The couple waved at the paparazzi as thet got in and fans tried to greet the duo and take selfies with them.
+The newly-weds Deepika Padukone and Ranveer Singh were spotted at the Kalina Airport in Mumbai and there was a frenzy surrounding the place as soon as they stepped foot in the area.
+The couple waved at the paparazzi as they got in and fans tried to greet the duo and take selfies with them.
 While Ranveer Singh was seen sporting blue and black trackpants, his lovely wife Deepika Padukone was seen sporting a cream kurta along with sunglasses.

-View the pictures of Deepika Padukone and Ranveer Singhat the Kalina Airport below...
+View the pictures of Deepika Padukone and Ranveer Singh at the Kalina Airport below...

 The duo look so lovely together, right?
 It is reported that Deepika Padukone and Ranveer Singh are headed to Udaipur to attend Nita Ambani and Mukesh Ambani's beautiful daughter Isha Ambani's wedding ceremony and will reach the venue in a while and make their presence felt by blessing the to-be-married couple.